 Brighton — Seaside town about forty-five miles away from London, where people went to improve their health in the craze for sea-bathing—and to party!
 Brighton had a festive reputation, which was why it was the Prince Regent’s favorite vacation resort.
 It was here in his favorite getaway spot that he built his fantastic Pavilion.
 Brighton was annually the next stop on the social whirl for high society following the Season in London.

-Buckskins – Fashionable trousers made from the skin of deer.
-The picture to the right is of 1815 buckskin breechesaccenting anentire Regency men’s outfit.
-So dashing!
+Buckskins — Fashionable trousers made from the skin of deer.
+So dashing! (see breeches image above, far left)

 Butler — More than merely answered doors, the butler was responsible for directing the male portion of the indoor household staff.
 The butler had extensive duties, including overseeing the correct service of meals, protecting the silverware from thieves, maintaining the wine cellar, and being in charge of household security.

-Cabriolet – A light, two-wheeled carriage for one horse.
+Cabriolet — A light, two-wheeled carriage for one horse.
 It seated two, was usually driven by the gentleman himself, and had a folding leather hood.
-There was a perch in the back for the ‘tiger’ or groom. *right->
+There was a perch in the back for the “tiger” or groom.

 Cap, or To set one’s cap — Try to catch a sweetheart or a husband.
 A lady puts on her most becoming cap to attract the gentleman’s attention and admiration.